 You can serve this bread with or without a glaze.
 Adding a glaze with add a little bit of sweetness.
 If you are planning to serve this bread the day after you make it, then I would recommend adding the glaze the day you are serving and allowing time for it to set.

-Consistency wise, you want the glaze to be thick, but it should off your whisk easily.
+Consistency-wise, you want the glaze to be thick, but it should off your whisk easily.
 Similar to the consistency of corn syrup.
-If you would like a thinner glaze, then aim for a consistency of maple syrup.
-The glaze will eventually have a light crust as it sets, but it will be harden all the way through.
+If you would like a thinner glaze, then aim for consistency of maple syrup.
+The glaze will eventually have a light crust as it sets, but it will harden all the way through.

 You can make this loaf ahead of time and freeze for up to one month.
 Bake and cool the bread completely, do not add a glaze.
 Tightly wrap twice in plastic wrap and store in the freeze.
 Thaw to room temperature prior to serving.
 To add the glaze, wait until the bread has completely thawed.